dsteinmo/pysws/README.md

 ## Synopsis

-pysw is a simple python script for solving the shallow water equations in a doubly-periodic geometry.
+pysws is a simple python script for solving the shallow water equations in a doubly-periodic geometry.
 The method is based on the Fourier pseudospectral method (see `Spectral Methods in Matlab` by L.N.
 Trefethen).

 ## Code Example

-pysw illustrates how simple it is to do Matlab-type computations with numpy.
+pysws illustrates how simple it is to do Matlab-type computations with numpy.
 Here is an example from the code where a gradient is calculated with Discrete Fourier transforms.

 <pre>
 # Declare background depth profile.